entangledjs/entangle/Readme.md

 ### Events

-  The following events are currently supported:
+  The following events are currently supported.
+All events are passed an event object.
+On initialization the "change" event will have `.init` with a value of __true__.

   - `change` when a change has been made to the object
   - `change <prop>` when a property has been updated
   - `new <prop>` when a property has been added
   - `delete <prop>` when a property has been deleted
   - `reconfigure <prop>` when a property has been reconfigured

-  All of these events have an event object passed.
-On initialization the "change" event will have `.init == true`, and otherwise will have a `.changes` array.

 ### Initialization